Quibly/Data-Analysis-Using-Python-with-Pandas/README.md

 I downloaded the dataset from Kaggle.com as a .CSV file.
 The file needed to be converted to a Pandas object for use within Python.
 Then, using various data filters, sorts, aggrations, and conversions, I was able to format my data to be presented visual through graphs and charts.

-I used the Pandas module with Python to analyze the dataset and display the results.
+I used the Pandas and Matplotlib modules with Python3 to analyze the dataset and display the results.

 # Useful Websites